jasonfleming/maureparticle/README.md

 All lines are required input, but may be ignored depending on context.

-1. An 80 character description - put whatever you want here it doesn't do anything.
+1. **DESC** An 80 character description - put whatever you want here it doesn't do anything.

-2. **NP** This is the number of particles to track (i.e. the minimum number of starting positions listed at the end of the file starting at line 14).
+2. **NP** - This is the number of particles to track (i.e. the minimum number of starting positions listed at the end of the file starting at line 14).
 You can actually include more starting particle lines in the file, but Maureparticle will only read and track NP of them.
 If you list fewer than NP particle positions, Maureparticle will not run.

-3. **TS** The tracking time step in seconds.
+3. **TS** - The tracking time step in seconds.
 You'll want to make the time step small enough so that  particles won't travel more than the grid spacing in a single timestep.
 If you make the timestep too big the particle may get "lost".